Adani Airport becomes the largest airport company; caters 10% of India's traffic

 Resolution of slot re-allotment is needed for the revival of the beleaguered airlines and the future of other ...

 Adani Airports Holding said that it has now become the ‘Largest Indian airport platform’ by catering to at least 10 per cent of India’s air passenger traffic.
-It has reached over 200 million consumer base in FY 2020.
+It reached a consumer base of over 200 million in FY 2020.

 This includes a non-passenger customer base of 120 million with a breakup of 80 million ‘Meet and Greeters’ and 40 million ‘City Side’ customers.

-On Wednesday, Gautam Adani, Chairman Adani Group, said that his company is true to the philosophy of ‘atmanirbharta’ in every business that Adani Enterprises Limited incubates with the company entering into roads, water, airports and data centres augurs well for the Adani Group and its shareholders.
+On Wednesday, Gautam Adani, Chairman Adani Group, said that his company is true to the philosophy of ‘atmanirbharta’ in every business that Adani Enterprises Limited takes up.

 Get more of your favourite news delivered to your inbox